 Media: Normally acrylics or oils on canvas or board.
 Sometimes pastel or charcoal on paper.

 I was raised in a coastal African community with a culture of surfing, diving, fishing, and intensive utilisation of marine resources.
-My father was the local Lifesaving Club captain and an effective weekend crayfisherman.
-By six years of age, I was accompanying him while he caught crayfish and speared fish, I had a speargun by the age of nine, and saw my first shark in the same year, off the rocky island at Msikaba, on the Transkei Coast.
-As I hit my teens we extended our habitual diving area to some 100km of inshore reefs along our provincial coastline.
+My father was a weekend diver, and he had me accompanying him by the age of six, By my teens we’d extended our habitual diving area to some 100km of inshore reefs along our provincial coastline.
+These years were to be a foundation for decades of further marine activities.

-My first formal job was as a Professional Lifeguard, followed by Marine Mammal Trainer.
-I then spent some twelve years instructing sport scuba diving, before responsibly supporting a family as an Instructional Designer and Technical Writer in engineering and software environments, and diving the weekends.
+My first formal job was as a Professional Lifeguard, followed by Marine Mammal Trainer, and I then spent some twelve years instructing sport scuba diving.

 I now live on the Whangaparaoa Peninsula in Auckland, New Zealand.
 From home, it’s an 8-minute walk to the nearest of 17 peninsula beaches, but this is still the furthest I’ve ever lived from the sea 🙂